 Negative-stiffness isolators employ a completely mechanical concept, with no air or electricity required.
-There are no motors, pumps or chambers, and no maintenance because there is nothing to wear out.
-They operate purely in a passive mechanical mode.
+There are no motors, pumps or chambers, and no maintenance because there is nothing to wear out and they operate purely in a passive mechanical mode.
+Vertical-motion isolation is provided by a stiff spring that supports a weight load, combined with a Negative-Stiffness mechanism.

-Vertical-motion isolation is provided by a stiff spring that supports a weight load, combined with a negative-stiffness mechanism.
 The net vertical stiffness is made very low without affecting the static load-supporting capability of the spring.
 Beam-columns connected in series with the vertical-motion isolator provide horizontal-motion isolation.
 A beam-column behaves as a spring combined with a negative-stiffness mechanism.
-The result is a compact passive isolator capable of very low vertical and horizontal natural frequencies and very high internal structural frequencies.